 JBLM Basic Allowance for Housing (BAH) Rates

-During the briefing, you will be provided with information about renting in the local community and how to apply for on base family housing.
+During the housing in-processing brief, you will be provided with information about renting in the local community and how to apply for on base family housing.

 Here is what HSO does for service members: